-Once satisfactory checks and references have been received applicants are invited to attend a preparation course to prepare them for the task of adopting.
+Once the application form has been accepted the applicants will be invited to attend a preparation course to prepare them for the task of adopting.
 It is a requirement that prospective adoptive parents attend a preparation course to help them understand the difference between parenting an adopted child and parenting a birth child and the impact this is likely to have on the child, on themselves and their families.

-Most applicants will proceed to a home study assessment following the preparation course.
-The aim is to complete the assessment within eight months of the formal application to proceed.
+Most applicants will proceed to an assessment following the preparation course although for some applicants the preparation course helps them to decide that adoption may not be the way forward for their family.
+Once the group has been completed and the applicants are happy to proceed the home study assessment begins.
+The aim is to complete the assessment within eight months of the formal application being accepted.

-C. The assessment of prospective adopters using objective, thorough, fair and transparent criteria adoption;
+c) The assessment of prospective adopters using objective, thorough, fair and transparent criteria openly discussed.
+Adopters will need to show they have the capacity -

-At the information meetings issues around who can adopt and the qualities required are openly discussed.
-Adopters will need to show they have the capacity:
+At the information meetings issues around who can adopt and the qualities required are